dockur/dnsmasq/readme.md

 ## Configuration ⚙️

-You can set the `DNS1` and `DNS2` environment variables to change which upstream DNS servers to use.
+You can set the `DNS1` and `DNS2` environment variables to configure the upstream DNS servers.

 For example, you can set them to the public [Cloudflare](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) servers like this: